Search ImagingPixel for Images by Camera or Lens

 Nikon FM, Front

 The simple front pane of the camera carries the mandatory lens mount housing slightly off-center to the right, with the self-timer lever low on its left, and the vertical close to it, the depth-of-field preview button.
-On the right of the front plane, almost abutting the lens mount vertical is the lens release button, and towards the top right of the front plane, is the flash sync terminal.
+On the right of the front plane, almost abutting the vertical of the lens mount is the lens release button, and towards the top right of the front plane, is the flash sync terminal.

 Nikon FM, Top